Isaah Yeo: 2022

 On 29 May, Yeo was selected by New South Wales to play in game one of the 2022 State of Origin series.
 Yeo played in all three games as New South Wales lost the series 2-1.

 Yeo played 23 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

 Yeo played for Australia in their 2021 Rugby League World Cup final victory over Samoa.

 2023

 On 18 February, Yeo played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+On 22 May, Yeo was selected by New South Wales for game one of the 2023 State of Origin series.

+Yeo played 24 games for Penrith in the 2023 NRL season including the clubs 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.

+2024

+On 24 February, Yeo played in Penrith's 2024 World Club Challenge final loss against Wigan.

+On 26 May, Yeo was selected by New South Wales ahead of the 2024 State of Origin series.

+Yeo played in all three games as New South Wales won the series 2-1.

+Yeo played 25 games for Penrith in the 2024 NRL season including the clubs 14-6 grand final victory over Melbourne.

+On 11 December, Yeo was named the Golden Boot winner.
+He became the first Australian Test player since Cameron Smith (in 2017) and the first New South Welshman since Anthony Minichiello (in 2005) to win the award, while also becoming the next Penrith Panthers player after James Fisher Harris to win it.

+2025

+Yeo was named captain of New South Wales for the 2025 State of Origin series.
+New South Wales were favourites to win the series but lost 2-1.
+Yeo played 21 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+Yeo played in Penrith's narrow preliminary final loss against Brisbane.